-The colon, also known as the large intestine or large bowel, constitutes the last part of the digestive tract.
-Its purpose is to receive undigested food from the small intestine, which is ultimately, eliminated from the body though bowel movements.
+The colon is also called the large intestine or large bowel.
+It is the last part of the digestive tract.
+Its purpose is to absorb fluids and process waste products, which are ultimately eliminated from the body through bowel movements.

 Colon cancer tends to progress slowly, making it highly preventable and treatable if caught early.
-Benign tumors can be removed easily during a colonoscopy and are not life threatening.
+Polyps can be removed easily during a colonoscopy and are not life-threatening.

-Dale Prokupek MD has received favorable reviews from patients and has been awarded the Patient’s Choice Award.
-He is also an Associate Clinical Professor of Medicine at the Geffen School of Medicine at UCLA.
-In addition to seeing patients at his private practice in Beverly Hills, Dr. Prokupek also sees patients at Cedars-Sinai Medical Center.
+Dale Prokupek, MD receives outstanding reviews from patients, and has been awarded the Patient’s Choice Award.
+He is also an associate clinical professor of medicine at the Geffen School of Medicine at UCLA.
+Dr. Prokupek sees patients at his private practice in Beverly Hills, and at Cedars-Sinai Medical Center.

 Who should be screened?

-Both men and women should undergo testing beginning at the age of 50.
-However, people with a high risk of colon cancer should speak to Dr. Prokupek regarding a screening at an earlier age.
+Most men and women should undergo testing beginning at the age of 50.
+However, people with a high risk of colon cancer should speak to Dr. Prokupek regarding screening at an earlier age.

-- In addition, Jews of Eastern European descent (Ashkenazi Jews) have been found to have a higher rate of colon cancer.
+In addition, Jewish people of Eastern European descent (Ashkenazi Jews) have higher rates of colon cancer.

 Fecal Occult Blood Test (FOBT)

-The FOBT screening involves gathering a small amount of stool at home so that it can be chemically tested for the presence of blood.
-In many cases, blood in the stool may be the first, or only, warning sign of colorectal cancer as precancerous growths are known to bleed.
-Because other conditions may be responsible for blood in the stool, however, a colonoscopy is required after a positive FOBT to diagnose the cause of rectal bleeding.
+The FOBT screening involves testing a stool sample (which can be collected at home)for the presence of blood.
+In many cases, blood in the stool may be the first, or only, warning sign of colorectal cancer, as precancerous growths are known to bleed.
+Because other conditions may be responsible for blood in the stool, a colonoscopy is required after a positive FOBT to diagnose the exact cause of rectal bleeding.